Chloe Yu

 Additional information

-My in-person sessions are priced at £65 per session which are taking place in London Bridge/Greenwich.
-My online sessions are currently priced at £60 per session for a limited period only.
-I also offer a reduced fee £40 per session to students, counselling trainees and people who are unemployed.
-A limited number of low cost places are also available to clients from marginalised background, such as refugees or asylum seekers.
+My in-person sessions are priced at £80 per session which are taking place in London Bridge/Greenwich.
+My online sessions are currently priced at £70 per session.
+I also offer a reduced fee £55 per session to students, counselling trainees and people who are unemployed.
+A limited number of low cost places are also available to clients from marginalised background.

 When I work